-grep is a useful tool to search for patterns using a mini-language called regular expressions.
+grep -E is a useful tool to search for patterns using a mini-language called regular expressions.
+You can use the egrep shorthand, which means the same.

 '''

-^A

 match A at the beginning of line

+match A at the end of line

 A$

-match A at the end of line

 [0-9]

 match numerical characters

+match alphabetical characters

 [A-Z]

-match alphabetical characters
+match A or T or G or C

 [ATGC]

-match A or T or G or C

 match any character

 match A letter 0 or more times

-A\{2\}
+Α×

+A{2}

 match A letter exactly 2 times

-A \setminus \{1, \setminus\}

 match A letter 1 or more times

+A{1,}

 match A letter 1 or more times (extended regular expressions)

-A\setminus\{1,3\setminus\} # match A letter at least 1 times but no more than 3 times
+match A letter at least 1 times but no more than 3 times

-AATT\|TTAA # match AATT or TTAA
+AATT|TTAA # match AATT or TTAA

 match whitespace (also TAB)

 '''